Academic Regulations and Procedures

 Application for Degree

-A student who plans to receive a degree must file an application for the degree with the Registrar during the semester preceding his or her last semester in College or the semester before participating in commencement.
-The application for degree is to be completed by the candidate on RavenZone.
-Any student who fails to make application by the published deadline will be assessed a $100 late filing fee.
+A student who plans to receive a degree must file an application for the degree with the Registrar by the deadline specified in the academic calendar.
+The application for degree is to be completed on RavenZone by the candidate.
+Upon submitting the application, the student is assessed a $100 graduation fee.
+Any student who fails to submit an application by the published deadline will be assessed a $50 late filing fee in addition to the $100 graduation fee.

 The student bears the responsibility for fulfilling graduation requirements.
-Any student who has completed a minimum of 110 credit hours and can clearly outline a plan of study, approved by the major department chair and Associate Dean, that indicates with reasonable certainty the student’s ability to complete all degree requirements by the end of the next fall semester, may be allowed to participate in commencement exercises in May.
-Final approval will be left to the discretion of the Dean of the College.
+Any student who has completed a minimum of 110 credit hours and can clearly outline a plan of study, approved by the major department chair and Senior Vice Provost, that indicates with reasonable certainty the student’s ability to complete all degree requirements by the end of the next fall semester, may be allowed to participate in commencement exercises in May of the current year.
+Final approval will be left to the discretion of the Provost.

 Graduation Honors for Undergraduates

-Graduation with honor is considered a privilege and is subject in every case to the approval of the college.
+Graduation with Latin honors is considered a privilege and is subject in every case to the approval of the College.
 Graduation honors are awarded by the faculty in recognition of superior scholarship based on the following grade point average:

 Graduation honors are computed on the basis of hours completed at Benedictine College.